GeekyAnts/nativebase-docs/versioned_docs/version-3.0.0-next.24/center.md

 ### Square and Circle

-Square and Circle automatically centers its children.
+Square and Circle automatically centers their children.

 ```SnackPlayer name=Center%20Square and Circle
 import React from "react";